 ACS Work Experience Deduction

 ACS deducts work experience from 2 years to 4 years of your total work experience according to your educational background.
-The deduction also depends upon how much the nominated occupation in ANZSCO code matches your job description.
+The deduction also depends upon how much the nominated occupation in the ANZSCO code matches your job description.
 So make sure that your skills, role, and responsibilities match with the selected ANZSCO code.

 At least 2 years is deducted from everyone’s work experience as ACS takes 2 years as the training duration of every worker.
 Though the number of years deducted may depend on several factors.